aditinarkhede09/Resort-Management-System/README.md

 ---

-## ⚙️ How to Run the Project (XAMPP Setup)
+## How to Run the Project (XAMPP Setup)

-Follow these steps carefully.
-The project won't work by just opening `index.html` in a browser directly — it needs a local server because of the PHP files.
+The project needs a local server because of the PHP files.

 ### Step 1 — Install XAMPP

 - Download XAMPP from [https://www.apachefriends.org](https://www.apachefriends.org)
-- Install it (default settings are fine)
+- Install it
 - Open the **XAMPP Control Panel**
 - Start **Apache** and **MySQL** — both status lights should turn green